 Gravity

 A drainage system, unlike other water systems in your home, works with the assistance of gravity.
 Drainage pipes are always installed on angles or facing downwards to allow the flow of water out of your home.
 This piece of information is particularly important if you are installing new pipes.
-Making sure they are on an angle is crucial, so if you aren’t sure, then consider using a plumber in Melbourne to complete the work.
+Making sure they are on an angle is crucial, so if you aren’t sure, then consider using a plumber to complete the work.
 Once the water enters the pipe, gravity along with a series of vents and traps help usher the water out of your home.

 Vents